useblocks/sphinx-needs/docs/directives/needlist.rst

 show_filters
 ~~~~~~~~~~~~

-If set, the used filter is added below of result list:
+If set, we add the used filter below the needlist results:

 .. container:: toggle